DPIclimate/broker/readme.md

 > This can be a nuisance if a processor fails to handle a message due to either a bug or a malformed message - if the processor NACKs a message that cannot be processed without specifying it should not be re-delivered then RabbitMQ and the processor will become stuck in an endless loop with RabbitMQ continually re-delivering the message as soon as the processor NACKs it.

+A third exchange, `ttn_raw` is used internally by the Things Stack front-end processor.
+Additionally, HTTP is used for communication internally within this same front-end processor for calling uplink decoders.

 RabbitMQ also acts as an MQTT broker for sources that publish telemetry via MQTT.

 ### Database